learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - You can now include unreviewed classes in the scheduling diagnostics.
 - You can now sort the results of a user search.
 The results also now include the last program for which a user has a profile (has registered).
 - The teacher major and affiliation fields are now included as options in the arbitrary user list module.
-- Phase zero is no longer included in the student registration checkboxes interface.
-More details are now included on the lottery confirmation page.
+- Phase Zero (Student Lottery) is no longer included in the student registration checkboxes interface.
+- More details are now included on the student lottery confirmation page, including information about their lottery status and the student's lottery group if they are in one.
+- The student lottery can now support lottery groups of any size (specified by the "student_lottery_group_max" tag).
+If the tag is set to 1, options to join groups will not be shown to students.
 - The teacher availability search bar now only searches teachers (for the autocomplete).
 The rapid check-in and formstack medical/liability student search bars now only search students (for the autocomplete).
 - Added a new page where admins can check the status of comm panel emails (``/manage/emails/``).
 - Moved the grade change request link in the profile form to just under the grade field.